Snickerdoodle Cookies

 labeled picture of cookie ingredients

-Cream of tartar: This is used to give the cookies their distinct tangy flavor as well as giving these cookies their soft, pillowy and highly addictive texture.
+• Cream of tartar: This is used to give the cookies their distinct tangy flavor as well as giving these cookies their soft, pillowy and tender texture.
+Don’t skip this.

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!

-Second: Add To a large bowl, add the butter and sugar.
-Beat with a hand mixer or stand mixer fitted with a paddle attachment until the butter is light and fluffy, about 4 minutes.
+1. Add sugars and beat with a paddle attachment until light and fluffy, about 4 minutes.

-Third: Then add in vanilla and egg until fully incorporated.
+1. Add in vanilla and egg and mix until fully incorporated.

 tin of cookies